 Monitor the Temperature

-The first thing you’ll notice after pouring the beans into the pre-heated popper is the temperature will start dropping.
-The 500 F will plummet to between 300 and 350 F. Every stove is different, so the amount of flame you’ll add is something you’ll need to experiment with.
-The goal is to not let the temperature drop below 300 F and try to get it close to 400 F.
+The first thing you’ll notice after pouring the beans into the pre-heated popper is that the temperature will start dropping.
+The 500 F will plummet to between 300 and 350 F. Every stove is different, so you’ll need to experiment with the amount of flame you’ll add.
+The goal is not to let the temperature drop below 300 F and try to get it close to 400 F.

-Remember that peeking at the roast releases heat from the popper and will make it more difficult to achieve a steady temperature.
+Remember that peeking at the roast releases heat from the popper, making it more difficult to achieve a steady temperature.
 It is a good idea to roast by listening.
 The good news is that unless the stove ventilation is loud, roasting on a gas stove is the quietest method of home roasting.
 You should easily be able to hear both the 1st and 2nd crack.
 The bad news is it takes both hands to crank the roaster and one hand to tweak the stove temperature.
 Having an assistant is helpful.

 Finishing the Roast

 A typical roast takes between 7 and 9 minutes.
 Towards the end, you’ll hear the start of the 2nd crack.
-If the temperature is exceeding 400 F on the roaster, you have the freedom to peek inside.
-This will both release some of the heat and check the color and evenness of the roast.
-Word of warning, don’t peek immediately after you flip the lid or you could burn your eyes on the smoke that will be pouring out.
-Also, be sure to use a pot handler or oven mitt when opening the roaster.
+You can peek inside if the temperature exceeds 400 F on the roaster.
+This will release some of the heat and check the color and evenness of the roast.
+Word of warning: don’t peek immediately after you flip the lid, or you could burn your eyes on the smoke pouring out.
+Also, use a pot handler or oven mitt when opening the roaster.
 If you have an assistant, have them aim a flashlight into the open roaster.
-The beam of light should cut through the smoke to provide a visual indicator of the roast color.
+The beam of light should cut through the smoke to visually indicate the roast color.

 Whirley-Pop roast in progress.

-Although it’s possible to do lighter roasts, it’s going to be a lot easier to go dark.
+Although lighter roasts are possible, it’s much easier to go dark.
 Roasting color with conduction heat seems to even out over time.
 An additional minute or two can turn a blotchy city roast into an even Vienna roast.

 Once you believe the roast is ready, turn off the burner and quickly carry the popper to your metal colanders.
-I like having 2 colanders.
+I like having two colanders.
 This allows me to pour the beans from one to another.
 This both cools the beans and helps remove the chaff.
-You can also use the spray method for cooling the beans.
-For more information on cooling roasted coffee read the 2nd and 3rd tips from the article Popper Roasting Tips
+You can also use the spray method to cool the beans.
+For more information on cooling roasted coffee, read the 2nd and 3rd tips from the article Popper Roasting Tips

-Cool the coffee beans using 2 metal colanders.
+Cool the coffee beans using two metal colanders.

 Conclusion

-Besides being an excellent roasting method for those that wish to tweak the roasting temperature, this is also one of the cheaper volume roasters.
-For around $30 you can roast more than 1/2 a pound of coffee in under 10 minutes.
-My final word of advice is this is not the best roasting method for beginners.
+Besides being an excellent roasting method for those who wish to tweak the roasting temperature, this is also one of the cheaper volume roasters.
+For around $30, you can roast more than half a pound of coffee in under 10 minutes.
+My final word of advice is that this is not the best roasting method for beginners.
 Someone new to home coffee roasting would be better off starting with a roaster where they can watch the beans go from green to perfection.

 UPDATE: Michael T sent in this tip.
-If you put a cast iron skillet in between your pot/Whirley-Pop and electric burner not only does it distribute the heat better but it soaks up and holds heat really well so temperature changes are less of a problem.
+If you put a cast iron skillet between your pot/Whirley-Pop and electric burner, not only does it distribute the heat better, but it also soaks up and holds heat really well, so temperature changes are less of a problem.